-There remain a number of schools that will transfer to Academy status in 2012/13.
-It is expected that disposals of £22m will be required in 2012/13 accounts for Academy transfers scheduled prior to authorisation of these accounts on 26^{th} September.
+There remain a number of schools that will transfer to Academy status in 2013/14 and it is expected that disposals of £64m will be required in 2013/14 accounts for Academy transfers scheduled prior to authorisation of the 2012/13 accounts in September 2013.
 This disposal value will increase for additional transfers that occur before the end of the financial year.